Yosefgeda/My-Portfolio/README.md

 # 📖 [My-Portfolio_Mobile-Version] <a name="about-project"></a>

-**[# 📖 [My-Portfolio_Mobile-Version]  Project mainly focusing on building personal responsive portfolio page to showcase my skills and abiities and what I can offer.
+Project mainly focusing on building personal responsive portfolio page to showcase my skills and abiities and what I can offer.

 ## 🛠 Built With <a name="built-with"></a>